the-mcmaster/CSCE156-Lab01/readme.md

 3. Type the new variable name and hit enter and it will automatically be changed for all instances!

+Finally, every *non-trivial* class and method should have documentation.
+In Java, it is standard to use doc-style or "javadoc" comments.
+Look at the `Statistics.java` file again to see the format for these style of comments.
+Add documentation to this file to complete it.

 ### 4.3 Finishing The Program

 Though the program should have no syntax errors, if you run it, no